DDR SDRAM: Modules

 There is no architectural difference between DDR SDRAM modules.
 Modules are instead designed to run at different clock frequencies: for example, a PC-1600 module is designed to run at 100 MHz, and a PC-2100 is designed to run at 133 MHz.
 A module's clock speed designates the data rate at which it is guaranteed to perform, hence it is guaranteed to run at lower (underclocking) and can possibly run at higher (overclocking) clock rates than those for which it was made.

 DDR SDRAM modules for desktop computers, dual in-line memory modules (DIMMs), have 184 pins (as opposed to 168 pins on SDRAM, or 240 pins on DDR2 SDRAM), and can be differentiated from SDRAM DIMMs by the number of notches (DDR SDRAM has one, SDRAM has two).
 DDR SDRAM for notebook computers, SO-DIMMs, have 200 pins, which is the same number of pins as DDR2 SO-DIMMs.
 These two specifications are notched very similarly and care must be taken during insertion if unsure of a correct match.
 Most DDR SDRAM operates at a voltage of 2.5 V, compared to 3.3 V for SDRAM.
 This can significantly reduce power consumption.
 Chips and modules with the DDR-400/PC-3200 standard have a nominal voltage of 2.6 V.

-JEDEC Standard No. 21–C defines three possible operating voltages for 184 pin DDR, as identified by the key notch position relative to its centreline.
-Page 4.5.10-7 defines 2.5V (left), 1.8V (centre), TBD (right), while page 4.20.5–40 nominates 3.3V for the right notch position.
+JEDEC Standard No. 21–C defines three possible operating voltages for 184 pin DDR, as identified by the key notch position relative to its centerline.
+Page 4.5.10-7 defines 2.5 V (left), 1.8 V (center), TBD (right), while page 4.20.5–40 nominates 3.3 V for the right notch position.
 The orientation of the module for determining the key notch position is with 52 contact positions to the left and 40 contact positions to the right.

 Increasing the operating voltage slightly can increase maximum speed but at the cost of higher power dissipation and heating, and at the risk of malfunctioning or damage.